ouss4m4/ecommerce/readme.md

 # E-Commerce Products Page with Elasticsearch

+* Backend: Build a service to upload products list through a csv file. persist the data. and then ingest it to ElasticSearch
+* Frontend: Build a search page with elastic style filtering. (pre-search, post-search)

 ![Page Screenshot](./ecommerce.png)

 This repository implements an e-commerce platform with a focus on efficient data ingestion and search functionality.